Welding Magnets Guide: Usage, Types, and What to Consider

 On-off magnets don’t have this problem since the dirt drops off when you turn them off.

-- If you have compressed air, use it to blow away all the dirt off the welding magnet.
+- If you have compressed air, use it to blow away all the dirt.
 This is the easiest way.

-- Use a brush with stiff plastic bristles to clean the magnet.
+- Use a brush with stiff plastic bristles.

 Conclusion